saroj-kumar-barik/umaa-assignment-java/activity1-classes-and-objects.md

 }
 ```
 ### Ans :
-* The above code will give compile time error as the user defind constructor has one argument where as, we have not pass one value of type int.
+* The above code will give compile time error as the user defind constructor has one argument where as, we have not pass one value of type int in the constructor calling part.
-* A fix to the program would be, to pass an int value as the constructor parameter in the constructor invoing part.
+* A fix to the program would be, to pass an int value as the constructor parameter in the constructor invoking part.

 ### 4) Will below code will compile?
 ```java